Foster Tower

 The pool being heated is well supported by both historical MLS data and current public remarks.
 At least several listings explicitly say "heated pool," "heated saltwater pool," or "new heated saltwater pool & whirlpool," while others reference a heated pool currently under construction.
 The repeated wording across multiple remarks suggests this is a real building amenity rather than a checkbox-only artifact.

-Strong evidence supports in-unit laundry for Foster Tower.
-At least 4 listings explicitly mention it, including phrases such as "washer/dryer in unit," "the convenience of an in-unit washer and dryer," and "inside washer and dryer."
-The mentions appear across multiple remarks, suggesting this is a real building feature rather than a copy-paste MLS error.
+Strong evidence supports in-unit laundry at Foster Tower.
+At least 4 listings explicitly mention it, including “washer and dryer are in-unit,” “washer/dryer in unit,” and “inside washer and dryer,” which is consistent with the historical MLS inclusions data.
+The repetition across multiple remarks suggests this is a real building feature, not a copy-paste checkbox error.

-I looked for language such as laundry on each floor, laundry room on every floor, or floor-by-floor laundry.
-The remarks only point to a centralized/community laundry area, including a specific mention of a 2nd floor laundry room, which does not support every-floor laundry.
+I looked for wording such as laundry on each floor, laundry room on every floor, or floor-by-floor laundry access.
+The remarks only support a centralized community laundry area, specifically on the 2nd floor, so this does not appear to be an every-floor amenity.

 No analysis available